Sharreth: Early life

 Born to Vasudevan Achari and Indiradevi in Kollam, Kerala, India, Sharreth is a protégé of carnatic music virtuoso M. Balamuralikrishna.
 He made his debut as a film composer in 1990 through the Malayalam language film Kshanakkathu.
 Prior to debuting as a composer, Sharreth had a sporadic presence as a playback singer for films.
 His first song was 'Dum dum dum', a duet with K. S. Chithra for the Malayalam film Onningu Vannengil (1985).

+Personal life

+Sharreth is married to Seetha Rajan daughter of Kannur Rajan since 19 March 1999.
+They have a daughter Diya born in 2006.

 Career

 He was one of the permanent judges of Idea Star Singer on Asianet till the end of the fifth season.
 From 26 September 2011, he has become a judge along with P. Jayachandran on the Amrita TV musical reality show Super Star – the Ultimate.
 From May 2012, he has become a judge along with Ouseppachan and S. P. Shylaja on the Kairali TV's Gandharava Sangeetham.
 From February 2013, he was a judge along with K. S. Chithra, Srinivas and Sujatha on the Mazhavil Manorama's singing reality show Indian Voice (season 2) and Indian Voice Junior.
 His memoir written by Sanjeev Pillai titled Aathmaraagam was published by Litmus Publications (an imprint of DC Books) in 2014.
 At present, he is one of the permanent judges of Star Singer hosted by Asianet from 2020, along with K .S Chithra, G. Venugopal, Stephen Devassy and Manjari.